ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/entity-management.md

 );

 patchState(this.todoStore, setEntity({ key: 4, name: 'Dog Feeding', finished: false }, { selectId }));

+patchState(this.todoStore, updateAllEntities({ finished: true }, { selectId }));
 ```

-The `update*` and `remove*` methods, which expect an id value, automatically pick the right one.
+The `remove*` methods, which expect an id value, automatically pick the right one.
 That is possible because every entity belongs to a map with its id as the key.

 Theoretically, adding the same entity twice with different id names would be possible.
 For obvious reasons, we discourage you from doing that.